yuanzhoucq/cpp-docs.zh-cn/docs/cpp-conformance-improvements-2017.md

    decltype(S<int>::f<int>()) i; // this should fail
 }
 ```
-若要修复此错误，请将 i 声明为 `int`。
+To fix the error, declare i as `int`.

-### <a name="pre-condition-checks-for-type-traits"></a>类型特征的前提条件检查
+### <a name="pre-condition-checks-for-type-traits"></a>Pre-condition checks for type traits
-为了更严格地遵循标准，Visual Studio 2017 版本 15.3 改进了类型特征的前提条件检查。 此类检查验证的是类型是否可赋值。 下面的代码在 Update 版本 15.3 中生成错误 C2139：
+Visual Studio 2017 version 15.3 improves pre-condition checks for type-traits to more strictly follow the standard.
+One such check is for assignable.
+The following code produces C2139 in Update Version 15.3:

 ```cpp
 struct S;